Traveling to Lithuania Tips – Your next European Destination

 The Hill of Crosses

 You can do a day tour here from Vilnius from 65 Euro or Riga from 50 Euro.
 I decided to actually go to Siauliai (Pronounced: Shoo Lai).
 It is located 12 km outside town.
-If you have a hire car you can drive there and park on the road out the front and interfere beautiful sunset photos.
+If you have a hire car you can drive there and park on the road out the front.
+I went at sunset and took some beautiful photos.
 There is also the option to catch the bus and you will get dropped off 2km before the Hill of Crosses.
 A taxi driver also offered to take me for 30 Euros.
 I got there because Yuri from Belarus was speaking Belarusian to me and I would respond in English.
 Eventually, with the assistance of Google Translator, we worked out he was trying to ask me if I would like to go along.
 This saved me a 2km walk or 30 Euros.
 It also meant I got to visit at the perfect time of the day: sunset!
-You can check back later for a post on my visit to the Hill of Crosses, the history and the myths surrounding this pilgrimage.

 Hill of Witches-